 |Not able to run cross-object jobs.
 Can't run a job based on a filter.||Match any Object with any Object.
 Able to apply multiple filters to your job.|

 Processing Duplicate Records

 After finding your duplicate records, you will get to the last step in a deduplication process – processing the results.
 First, you establish that the duplicate pair is really a duplicate, after which you can merge or convert the duplicate pair.
 In Salesforce, duplicates are defined in ‘duplicate record-sets.’
 To merge them, users have to open a duplicate record-set and click ‘compare and merge.’
 This brings you to an overview page where the user can execute the merge.
 If you’re only dealing with a few dozen duplicates, this is fine, but if you’re dealing with more than that, you will quickly notice the processing options of native Salesforce are not great since there is no option to process any duplicate records automatically.

 |Processing duplicate records only manually||Automatic processing options, bound to extensive configuration options|

 |Not possible to convert records since there is no way to run a cross-object job||Automatic convert options after running a cross-object job, bound to extensive configuration options|

 Salesforce made a start to implement features for duplicate management in Salesforce and has a fine tool for simple duplicate prevention needs.
-The duplicate job tool is basic and isn’t capable of doing a few essential things like automatically processing results or run a cross-object job.
+The duplicate job tool is basic and isn’t capable of doing a few essential things like automatically processing results or running a cross-object job.
 On top of that, it’s only available in the Unlimited and Performance edition of Salesforce.
-If you’re looking to get serious about tackling your duplicate records, you can use the Salesforce tools to get started, but eventually, it will probably come short concerning configuration options and processing duplicate records.
+If you’re looking to get serious about tackling your duplicate records, you can use the Salesforce tools to get started, but eventually, it will probably be insufficient concerning configuration options and processing duplicate records.
 Experience the difference between the Salesforce tools and Duplicate Check by installing our free version from the App exchange.